Omega-Makena/SC-HFI/readme.md

 Coordinates the federated learning process, aggregates client updates, and manages global models.

 ### MetaLearner
 Implements meta-learning to optimize the ensemble system across tasks and experts.
+In Stage 3, it aggregates structured insights from clients instead of raw model weights, identifying learning patterns and uncertainty distributions across the federation.

 ## Usage